thedevopsstore/aws-tf/README.md

-# aws-tf
+# azure-tf
-terraform code for AWS
+repository to learn terraform on azure